Etsy Shop Suspended? Here's Exactly What to Do (2026 Guide)

 Want to check your listings?

-Try Vetsy free — scan your Etsy listings against 80+ policy rules in seconds.
+Try Vetsy free — scan your Etsy listings against 89+ policy rules in seconds.
+In internal benchmarks, AI-assisted scanning surfaces extra risk issues in roughly 15% of scans versus keyword-only checks.